ViruSs51/CC-Drone/README.md

 # CC-Drone
 This project allows you to control Tello drones using hand gestures.
-It leverages Google's MediaPipe for hand tracking and OpenCV for real-time video streaming from the camera.
+OpenCV captures the image from the camera, which is then transmitted to MediaPipe.
+MediaPipe processes the image and returns a marked image with points indicating the hand.
+MediaPipe marks the hand with points, four per finger and one for the base of the hand.
+Each point has its own coordinates in 3D space (xyz).
+The program then uses these coordinates to perform checks and determine certain commands based on the gestures shown by the user.

 ---
 ## Installation